 Hopefully you now have a better idea of how DMARC record lookups work.
 Defining DMARC records on subdomains is definitely an advanced topic and, in most cases, is probably not necessary.

-I’ll cover the other issue that impacts DMARC use with subdomains — the use of the ‘sp’ tag — in a blog post on “How DMARC works with subdomains and the sp tag.”
+We cover the other issue that impacts DMARC use with subdomains — the use of the ‘sp’ tag — in a blog post on “How DMARC works with subdomains and the sp tag.”